MaibornWolff/database-performance-comparison/README.md

 Currently we only have one use case: Rapid and concurrent inserts to simulate data ingestion of device events (to keep it simple we simulate temperature events).
 Other use cases like different queries are planned but not yet implemented.
 The initial idea was to see how the scalable SQL databases YugabyteDB and CockroachDB perform in those use cases but since we were already at it we threw in ArangoDB in the mix and might add more databases like TimescaleDB later.

-For now we only did the insert tests with initially empty databases.
-Since you are usually not working with an empty database and database performance depends on the amount of data stored in it, we will extend the tests to see how the databases perform with an increasing amount of data stored in it when we do the inserts.

 **This is a work-in-progress and is neither intended nor designed as a complete or standardized benchmark like TPC.**

 This readme contains three sections:

 1. The test results
 2. How can the tests be replicated / how to use the test tooling
 3. Short note on how you can make changes to the tests

 ## Results

 Using the test setup from this repository we ran tests against PostgreSQL, CockroachDB, YugabyteDB and ArangoDB with (aside from PostgreSQL) 1, 3 and 5 nodes and up to 16 parallel workers that insert data (more concurrent workers might speed up the process even more but we didn't test that as this test was only to establish a baseline).
-All tests were done on a k3s cluster consisting of 3 m5.2xlarge EC2 instances on AWS.
+All tests were done on a k3s cluster consisting of 6 m5.2xlarge (8vCPU, 32gGiB memory) EC2 instances on AWS.
 In the text below all mentions of nodes refer to database nodes (pods) and not VMs or kubernetes nodes.

 We ran the first set of tests with an initially empty database.
 The second set of tests look at how the insert rates change with an increasing fill level with up to 500 million database entries.
 We ran the tests with the increasing fill levels only with three node clusters (aside from PostgreSQL).

+### Benchmark procedure

+Upon execution the helm chart found in `deployment/` is installed on the cluster.
+By default we execute 3 runs per configured count of workers, the results noted below are the average value of the 3 runs.
+A run consists of the workers and one collector instance being spawned in individual pods inside the same k3s cluster.
+No pod affinities are configured, workers may be running on the same nodes as DB instances.
+Each worker generates and writes the configured amount of events into the database.
+Event schemata and API usage are found in `/simulator/modules/{database_name}.py` (note: for cockroachdb and yugabytedb we use the postgres module), event generation logic may be reviewed under `/simulator/modules/event_generator.py`.
+After each run the workers reports statistics to the collector instance.
+The database is wiped inbetween separate runs to have a reproducible baseline.

 ### Some observations